bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ### Adobe (InDesign, Photoshop, & Reader)

 Adobe InDesign is a common publishing software suite, and Photoshop has many capabilities for making quality images for our ebooks. **Download** from Self Service (in your Applications directory).
-Click for: InDesign tips - Photoshop tips - Reader tips

 <hr />

 ### BBEdit

-BBEdit is a source code editor that is particular good for use with regular expressions (regexes). **Download (v.11.6.6)**: <https://drive.google.com/open?id=1hcnwOtWHRd6O7dBtWZXqZ6w27VcDQFWq> Click here for setup...
+BBEdit is a source code editor that is particular good for use with regular expressions (regexes). **Download (v.11.6.6)**: <https://drive.google.com/open?id=1hcnwOtWHRd6O7dBtWZXqZ6w27VcDQFWq>

 <hr />